-Marbled salamanders have been described as a “chunky salamander”.
+Marbled salamanders have been described as a “chunky salamander.”
 They have a black body color with 7 to 16 light markings or bands across the back and tail.
 These bands tend to be white in males, gray in females.

 Marbled salamanders prefer moist woodland areas and have been documented in a six county area in southeastern Oklahoma, including LeFlore, Latimer, Pushmataha, Atoka, Choctaw and McCurtain counties.
+A small population also has been documented in Adair County.